The secure CJSM email is:

 International criminal law

 - Prosecutor v Ayyash & others, STL-11-01 (2012-2016, Special Tribunal for Lebanon): Iain represented Mr Badreddine who was charged, together with four co-defendants, with the 2005 assassination of former Lebanese Prime Minister Rafik Hariri in Beirut, the murder of 21 other persons, and associated acts of terrorism.
 The STL is the first international criminal tribunal of its kind to try terrorism as a distinct crime.
 It is also the first international tribunal to try defendants in their absence since the Nazi war crimes trials at Nuremberg.
-After reports that Mr Badreddine had been killed in Damascus in May 2016, the defence successfully persuaded the Appeals Chamber that there existed sufficient evidence of his death.
-Consequently, proceedings were terminated against Mr Badreddine without prejudice and with his presumption of innocence remaining intact.
+The Prosecution described Mr Badreddine as “a senior military commander of vast experience and importance in Hezbollah and the history of the Resistance movement.”
+Essentially, Mr Badreddine was accused of being the mastermind and driving force behind the attack.
+Proceedings against the client were terminated after he was found to have been killed in Damascus, Syria in May 2016.
+However, in its assessment of Mr Badreddine’s role as an unindicted co-conspirator (as he was at the date of Judgment) the Trial Chamber found the Prosecution’s evidence to be “insufficient to place him in the conspiracy at its head as the organiser and coordinator of all of its activities, as is pleaded.”
+Had Mr Badreddine not died in May 2016, there is every reason to believe he would have been acquitted of all counts in the indictment.

 - Prosecutor v Uwinkindi, ICTR-2001-75 (2010-2012, International Criminal Tribunal for Rwanda): The client was charged with genocide and extermination as a crime against humanity.
 In December 2011 the Appeals Chamber upheld a decision to refer his case to Rwanda for trial before the High Court.